rsksmart/RSKIPs/IPs/RSKIP350.md

 Initially, the fields `acceptanceCount`, `rejectionCount` and `voted` are set to zero and the block height is stored in `blockNumber`.

-Five new methods are created for the bridge contract:
+These new methods are created for the bridge contract:

-* `accept(bytes32 requestId) returns (uint32)`
-* `reject(bytes32 requestId) returns (uint32)`
+* `getPendingPegoutState(bytes32 requestId) returns (bytes)`
-* `cancel(bytes32 requestId) returns (uint32)`
+* `cancelPendingPegout(bytes32 requestId) returns (uint32)`
-* `acceptUpto(bytes32 requestId,uint32 maxEntries)`
+* `acceptPendingPegouts(bytes32 requestId,uint32 maxEntries)`
-* `rejectUpto(bytes32 requestId,uint32 maxEntries)`
+* `rejectPendingPegouts(bytes32 requestId,uint32 maxEntries)`

 All methods can be called by EOAs or by the `CALL` opcodes.
 The cost of `releaseBtc()` is increased to 50000, to account for up to 7 rejections.

+To help us define these external methods, we first define 2 internal methods `accept(requestId)` and `reject(requestId)`.

 ## accept
-While the peg-out request is in the `pendingPegoutRequests` map, pegnatories can call the method `accept(requestId)`.
-When the requestId exists in the map, and the msg.sender is a valid pegnatory and it is the first time the pegnatory accepts or rejects the peg-out request, and the reject or accept thresholds have not been reached:
+When the `requestId` exists in the map, and the msg.sender is a valid pegnatory and the pegnatory index is not set in `voted`, and the reject or accept thresholds have not been reached:

 1. The number of acceptances for this peg-out request (`acceptanceCount`) is incremented by one
-2. The pegnatory index is added to its `voted` bit-vector.
+2. The pegnatory index is set in its `voted` bit-vector.

-In this case the `accept` method then returns 1.
-If the msg.sender is not a valid pegnatory, then the method does nothing and returns 2.
-If a valid pegnatory calls this method more than once, the following calls are ignored, and the method returns 3.
-When the signatories threshold of acceptances is reached, the request is moved to the peg-out queue, un-linked from the embedded link-list, and the method returns 4.
+When the signatories threshold of acceptances is reached, the request is moved to the peg-out queue, un-linked from the embedded link-list, and an event `pegOutAccepted(requestId, rskTxHash)` is emitted.
 When moving to the request to the release request queue, the Bitcoin destination address should be computed from the stored `senderAddress`.
-The gas cost of the `accept` method is set to 5000.

 ## reject
-While the peg-out request is in the `pendingPegoutRequests` map, pegnatories can call the method `reject(requestId)`.
-When the requestId exists in the map, and the msg.sender is a valid pegnatory and it is the first time the pegnatory accepts or rejects the peg-out request, and the reject or accept thresholds have not been reached:
+When the `requestId` exists in the map, and the msg.sender is a valid pegnatory and the pegnatory index is not set in `voted`, and the reject or accept thresholds have not been reached:

 1. The number of rejections for this peg-out (`rejectionCount`) request is incremented by one
-2. The pegnatory index is added to its acceptances bit-vector.
+2. The pegnatory index is set in its `voted` bit-vector.

-In this case the `reject` method then returns 1.
-If the msg.sender is not a valid pegnatory, then the method does nothing and returns 2.
-If a valid pegnatory calls this method more than once, the following calls are ignored, and the method returns 3.
-When the signatories threshold of rejections is reached, the request is cancelled and the method returns 4.
+When the signatories threshold of rejections is reached, the request is cancelled (in a similar way to the cancel method).
 The rejection threshold is the number of pegnatories minus the acceptance threshold, plus one.

-The gas cost of the `reject` method is set to 5000.

 ## cancel
-If a user calls `cancel(requestId)` and the peg-out requestId request exists, and the current block height is higher than the block number stored in the map plus 3000, the peg-out request is removed from the `pendingPegoutRequests` map, and it is unlinked from the linked-lisst.
+If a user calls `cancel(requestId)` and the peg-out requestId request exists, and the current block height is higher than the block number stored in the map plus 3000, the peg-out request is removed from the `pendingPegoutRequests` map, and it is unlinked from the linked-list.
 This involves eventually modifying the previous and next request records of point at each other.
+Also, an event `pegOutCancelled(requestId, rskTxHash)` is emitted.
 The amount locked in the peg-out request removed is returned to the `senderAddress`, using direct account balance modification.
 In this case, the returned value is 1.
 If the peg-out request does not exist, the returned value is 2.
 If the block heght deadline has not been reached, the returned value is 3.

 The gas cost of `cancel` is set to 15000.

-## acceptUpto
+## acceptPendingPegouts

 This method enables the acceptance of all pending peg-out requests up to a certain pending request, and upto a maximum number of pending requests scanned given as argument.
+The internal `accept` method is called for each of the scanned entries.
 The method does not return any value.
-The gas cost of the `acceptUpto` method is set to 5000*maxEntries.
+The gas cost of the `acceptPendingPegouts` method is set to 5000*maxEntries.

-## rejectUpto
+## rejectPendingPegouts

 This method enables the rejection of all pending peg-out requests up to a certain pending request, and upto a maximum number of pending requests scanned given as argument.
+The internal `reject` method is called for each of the scanned entries.

 The method does not return any value.
-The gas cost of the `rejectUpto` method is set to 5000*maxEntries.
+The gas cost of the `rejectPendingPegouts` method is set to 5000*maxEntries.

 ## Internal Storage